angristan/openvpn-install/README.md

 Other variables can be set depending on your choice (encryption, compression).
 You can search for them in the `installQuestions()` function of the script.

-Password-protected clients are not supported by the headless installation method since user input is expected by Easy-RSA.
+Password-protected clients are supported in headless mode by setting `PASS=2` and providing the `PASSPHRASE` variable.

 The headless install is more-or-less idempotent, in that it has been made safe to run multiple times with the same parameters, e.g. by a state provisioner like Ansible/Terraform/Salt/Chef/Puppet.
 It will only install and regenerate the Easy-RSA PKI if it doesn't already exist, and it will only install OpenVPN and other upstream dependencies if OpenVPN isn't already installed.
 It will recreate all local config and re-generate the client file on each headless run.